 Household size is one factor that influences the demand for multifamily and single-family homes, as well as the size of the units.
 Table 13 identifies the number of homes within each housing type.
-Between 2010 and 2019, the mobile home, boat, RV, van, etc. housing type experienced the largest decrease (by approximately 21.7%).
-The reason for the decrease is not apparent, however the margin of error in available Census data may explain the decline.
-Furthermore, data received from the California Department of Housing and Community Development's (HCD) website shows that in 2021 HCD oversaw 16 mobile home parks in Lomita, consisting of 525 total mobile home park spaces.
-The most prevalent types of housing unit in both 2010 and 2019 were one-unit detached (approximately 49% and approximately 51%, respectively) and five or more units (approximately 29% and approximately 30%, respectively).
-Between 2010 and 2019, Lomita experienced significant growth in one-unit detached units (approximately a 7% increase) and five or more units (approximately an 8% increase).
-This could be an indicator that there is a desirability in the market to develop both single family and higher density multifamily uses.
-Given that there is no minimum density requirement in Lomita, while opportunities for higher density development may be limited, zones that permit multifamily development also permit singlefamily development, leaving fewer opportunities for multifamily development.
+From 2010 to 2019, the mobile home, boat, RV, van, etc. housing type experienced the largest decrease (by approximately 21.7 percent).
+The reason for the decrease is not apparent, but the margin of error in available Census data may explain the decline.
+Furthermore, data received from the California Department of Housing and Community Development's (HCD) website shows that in 2021, HCD oversaw 16 mobile home parks in Lomita, consisting of 525 total mobile home park spaces.
+The most prevalent types of housing unit in both 2010 and 2019 were one-unit detached (approximately 49 percent and approximately 51 percent, respectively) and five or more units (approximately 29 percent and approximately 30 percent, respectively).
+From 2010 to 2019, Lomita experienced significant growth in one-unit detached units (approximately a 7 percent increase) and five or more units (approximately an 8 percent increase).
+This could be an indicator that there is a desirability in the market to develop both single-family and higher-density multifamily uses.

+Given that there is no minimum density requirement in Lomita and opportunities for higher-density development may be limited, and given that zones that permit multifamily development also permit single-family development, there leaves fewer opportunities for multifamily development.